julelang/manual/src/maintenance/performance-tuning-and-tips.md

 ### Accessing Fields

-When using Jule's comptime capabilities, you may encounter some problems when working with structures that have fields with a blan identifier.
+When using Jule's comptime capabilities, you may encounter some problems when working with structures that have fields with a blank identifier.
 For example, if you want to read the value of a field and you try to do it with the `Field` field of `comptimeValue`, you can have conflicts.
-This method returns the first match, so if you have more than one field with a blank identifier you will always read the first match.
-To avoid this, access fields with index as much as possible.
+This method returns the first match, so if you have more than one field with a blank identifier, you will always read the first match.
+To avoid this, access fields with an index as much as possible.
 You can use the `FieldByIndex` function to do this.

 For example:
 ```jule